-Amy Goldman, Vice President, Financial Affairs, United States Society for AAC (USSAAC)
+Amy Goldman, President-Elect, United States Society for AAC (USSAAC)

-Angela Standridge, M.A., CCC-SLP is a speech language pathologist with over 35 years of experience in assistive technology with an emphasis in augmentative and alternative communication.
+Angela Standridge, M.A., CCC-SLP is a speech language pathologist with over 37 years of experience in assistive technology with an emphasis in augmentative and alternative communication.
 She has presented at national and international conferees on the aforementioned topics.
-She is currently the associate chair for the ASHA Special Interest Group 12 (AAC) Coordinating Committee.
-She has worked in public schools, private practice, private industry, and is currently employed at Region 4 Education Service Center in Houston, Texas providing professional development and technical assistance in assistive technology for public school personnel.
-In the past, she has also lead the Texas AT Network, a grant program through Texas Education Agency.
+She is currently the Chair for the ASHA Special Interest Group 12 (AAC) Coordinating Committee.
+She has worked in public schools, private practice, private industry, as a consultant at Region 4 Education Service Center, and is currently the Director of the Texas Technology Access Program.

-Dr. Zangari can be reached through her blog or other social media venues including Twitter (@PrAACticalAAC), Facebook (www.Facebook.com/PrAACticalAAC), Pinterest (pinterest.com/AACandAT), and Instagram (@praacticalaac).
+Dr. Zangari can be reached through her website or other social media venues including Twitter (@PrAACticalAAC), Facebook (www.Facebook.com/PrAACticalAAC), Pinterest (pinterest.com/AACandAT), and Instagram (@praacticalaac).

 Contact the AAC Team at AACStrand@atia.org.

 Education & Learning: Early Intervention – 12/Higher Education